 The Editorial Style Guide serves as a tool when writing or editing content, whether for publication or presentations.
 It is especially handy as a reference for common questions, such as how to cite titles, building names and academic programs.

 Reference the Graphic Identity guidelines for tips on how to properly apply the institutional logo, wordmark, seal, colors and mascot in your communications.
 Information on the graphic identity system developed for Hamilton athletics is also included.

 Although these guidelines are designed to address most style and usage issues, we understand you may have further questions.
-Please contact Stacey Himmelberger, senior director of communications content & strategy, for inquires about editorial style, or Catherine Brown, senior director of visual communications, for questions about graphic identity.
+Please contact Stacey Himmelberger, senior director of communications content & strategy, for inquires about editorial style, or Mark Mullin, senior director of visual communications, for questions about graphic identity.